 Prior Permission Required (PPR) is not usually necessary for LEBL .
-During particularly busy local event periods, however, PPR mandates may be in place for limited periods.
+During hectic local event periods, however, PPR mandates may be in place for limited periods.
 Always confirm this with your 3rd-party provider or ground handler in advance.

 Approximately 40 GA parking spots are available at LEBL , and these are conveniently located close to the GAT.
 LEBL has no restrictions on aircraft size.
 If you have large, wide-body equipment, such as an Airbus A340 or Boeing 777/747, you’ll be parked on the commercial/airline side and transported to the GAT for CIQ clearance.
 Otherwise, you’ll be parked next to the GAT.
-Depending on the GA ramp parking spot, you may be able to power in/out or may require a push back.
+Depending on the GA ramp parking spot, you may be able to power in/out as a 180 degree push back can be performed after arrival.
 Parking costs at LEBL are based on maximum takeoff weight.
 There are no length-of-stay parking limitations here unless a sizeable local event is going on.
 During periods of high congestion, airport authorities may advise you to leave after a certain amount of time.
 In rare cases, when airport congestion is significant, you may need to drop and go at LEBL and reposition your aircraft elsewhere.

-It’s best to provide your ground handler with at least 24-hours advance notification to set up ground handling, although requests with just an hour’s advance notice can usually be accommodated.
-Your ground handler will coordinate airport slots, and all service requests as needed.
+It’s best to provide your ground handler with at least 24-hours advance notification to set up ground handling.
+However, requests with just an hour’s advance notice can usually be accommodated.
+Your ground handler will coordinate airport slots and all service requests as needed.
 Spain does not issue specific airport slot numbers.
 What needs to be added to remarks section 18 of the flight plan is the chosen handling agent and the FBO used by that handling agent, for example, HANDLING BY UNIVERSAL/FBO1-SFM.
 Schedule changes are only problematic if airport curfew hours are impacted.

-At this location, you may only use an auxiliary power unit for 10 minutes after landing, and 10 minutes before departure, if more time is needed, needs to be coordinated with ATC through your Handling Agent.
-All operations to LEBL , or any airport in Spain, must be Stage 3 or Stage 2 hush-kitted to Stage 3 standards because Stage 2 movements are not permitted.
+At this location, you may only use an auxiliary power unit for 10 minutes after landing and 10 minutes before departure.
+If more time is needed, it needs to be coordinated with ATC through your Handling Agent, you can find all this information and more on the AIP.
+All operations to LEBL , or any airport in Spain, must be Stage 3 or Stage 2 hush-kitted to Stage 3 standards.
+Stage 2 movements are not permitted.
 If airport authorities check and determine that you’re operating with Stage 2 equipment, there will be issues.
-European Aviation Safety Agency agents perform random ramp checks from time to time, to confirm aircraft and crew documentation.
+European Aviation Safety Agency agents perform random ramp checks from time to time to confirm aircraft and crew documentation.

 It’s not recommended for crews unfamiliar with the area to rent vehicles in Barcelona.
 This is because local traffic is heavy, most road signs are in Spanish, and local drivers have their own individual driving techniques.
 Pre-paid (car with driver) transport or vetted taxi services are preferred options.